MikeyAce/MovieSearchTool/README.md

 # About

 My demo application for Code BootCamp 2021.
+It is a web search engine for upcoming movies on tv.

 This application uses following libraries: